 By Glen C. Strathy*

-One of the most powerful secrets to creating plots that are emotionally compelling is to incorporate the 8 Basic Plot Elements.
+The secret is to incorporate the 8 Basic Plot Elements.
 Starting with your story idea, you only need to make eight choices to ensure the plot of your future novel hangs together in a meaningful way.

 Sound intriguing?
 Then let's get started.